|

 Oppressed,

-Stony night over city - or the voiceless wall.
+you are silent, who will break the silence Stony night over city - or the voiceless wall.

 Shadows of trees, shadows of living, and the churches' shadows,